APPLICATIONS FOR SUMMER 2015 are now CLOSED

 SUMMER 2015 Dates are May 26 – July 31, 2015

-Applications are due by February 20, 2015.
+Applications for Summer 2015 are now CLOSED.
 Please see the Application Tab for additional information and to apply to REU-Raptor Research.
 Please know that REU-Raptor Research welcomes your application.
 We are especially interested in receiving applications from groups underrepresented in science (i.e., women and racial minorities), first generation college students, persons with disabilities or veterans of military service, and students from institutions where research opportunities in STEM are limited.

 If you have questions, please contact: